-If the studs fit into a 0.175 inch deep hole, and such a hole is made prior to shipment, then as you sand off the back, the depth of the hole is reduced.
+Since the thickness of the grips is up to you, the stud hole depth may need to be increased once you have sanded the backs.
 The studs will bottom out sooner and the grips will "rock" back and forth on top of the studs.
-If the holes are made too deep, it doesn't hurt anything.

-If the .280 diameter screw head countersink hole meets the .250 diameter stud hole, the screw head will actually bear on the small difference in diameter (.280 - .250 = .030 inches, divided by 2 = 0.015 inches per side of the screw head).
+If the holes are made too deep, then the grips will fit against the pistol frame and even if they remove the .150 diameter hole entirely, the screw head will bear on the shoulder left by the .280 screw head hole.
+If the .280 diameter screw head countersink hole meets the .250 diameter stud hole, then it becomes very important for the depth of the .280 diameter hole to be short enough to assure that the screw head will actually bear on the small difference in diameter (.280 - .250 = .030 inches, divided by 2 = 0.015 inches per side of the screw head).
 If the .280 hole is too deep compared to the grip thickness, you may be able to tighten the grip screw against the top of the stud without applying any pressure to the grip itself.
 The grip, in other words, won't fall off but it move in and out a tiny amount and feel "loose" other than the snugness of the studs in their holes.
-That would be unusual, but you can fix it with a few coils cut from a spring with 1/4 inch ID, put into the hole to act as a spacer washer.
-This brings the screw head to bear on the spring coils, which press on the grip, and hold it firmly against the frame.
+If this happens, you can get shorter grip screw studs from Brownell's to allow thinner grips than usual.

-Preparing the Mounting Holes (if they are not already drilled for you):
+Preparing the Mounting Holes:

-Sand the back flat.
+1. Sand the back flat.
 Make the grips the desired thickness.

-Drill the 0.150 (No.24 drill = 0.152, No.25 drill = 0.1495) screw hole in one of the stud locations.
+2. Drill the 0.150 (No.24 drill = 0.152, No.25 drill = 0.1495) screw hole in one of the stud locations.

 To mark the drill spot, you can put a bit of "Magic marker" or stamp pad ink on the top of the studs and align the grip with the frame, then press down to mark the back of the grips.
 The two marks should be 3.075 inches center to center.
 But if your gun is different, use the gun and not the standard measurement.
 Compact versions can have far different spacing than the full size G.I. model, and must have different spacing if the grips are shorter.

-Use a center drill bit to mark the exact center and then drill with the No.25 or No.24 drill.
+3. Use a center drill bit to locate the exact center and then drill with the No.25 or No.24 drill.
 In practice, either drill will probably work fine; No.24 is better.
-(This step assumes we did not pre-drill the hole for you.)

 Measure from the first drill hole to make sure the second mark is 3.075 inches center to center, unless your gun is non-standard in grip hole spacing.
 Then mark and drill the second hole.